Dental Implants in Austin, TX

 What should I avoid after my dental implant surgery in Austin, TX?

-Following your implant surgery, you will need to avoid chewing at the surgical site and eat only soft, easy-to-chew foods for a week.
+Following your implant surgery, you will need to avoid chewing at the surgical site and eat only soft, easy-to-chew foods for about a week.
 For more information about post-surgical care, you can visit our aftercare instructions page or call our office at any time.
 If you have any concerns, please don’t hesitate to reach out to our office at 512-327-7233.

-Will insurance cover dental implants?
+Does insurance cover dental implants?

 Dental insurance generally only covers a portion of dental implants.
 Our staff can help you understand your plan and get the most from your insurance benefits.
 To help with the final cost of dental implants, we accept CareCredit and a range of credit cards.
 To learn more about our financing options, please visit our financial information page.